atlibby/lightweight-ml-intrusion-detection-cps/README.md

 ---

 ## Notes
-- code_snapshot.zip included in repo with files used for initial experiments to preserve version history in case of future experiments
+- code_snapshot.zip included in repo with files used from initial experiments for results to preserve version history in case of future experiments
 - GPU used to run tests for code_snapshot.zip: A100 (167.1 GB system RAM; 80 GB GPU RAM)
 - GPU is required for transformer-based models (DistilBERT, TinyLlama).
 - Large datasets may require significant RAM.